 - We promote acceptance and implementation of the Responsible Investment Principles within the investment industry.

 - We work together with our clients to enhance their effectiveness in implementing the Principles.

 - We empower our clients to report on their activities and progress towards implementing the Principles.

 We believe that there is a place for both passive and active management in portfolio construction.
 It’s not about one or the other.
 Academic research suggests that 85% of investment managers have and will continue to underperform the overall market.
 The problem is not that investment management is not done well, the problem is it is done well and by many and the active investment management universe thereby becomes the market.
 The issue is simply that selecting superior active investment managers in certain asset classes is a low probability and low conviction decision.

 Our proprietary optimisation and portfolio construction investment manager research proves that the more active investment managers are selected the larger the role of a passive investment manager in the total portfolio construction.
-We have conducted a detailed research study which incorporated more than 70 investment manager’s local equity track records (those with track records longer than 8 years) and have found that as soon as more than 3 active investment managers are selected then a passive or tracker mandate becomes relevant.
+We have conducted a detailed research study, which outlines that as soon as more than 3 active investment managers are selected then a passive mandate becomes relevant.

-Outperforming equity benchmarks after fees consistently is not an easy task but it is possible and has been achieved by a select few investment managers.
-It is therefore crucial for investors to identify the handful of truly exceptional investment managers for potential inclusion in their investment portfolios.
+Outperforming the market after fees on a consistent basis is by no means an easy task but it is possible and has been achieved by a select few premium investment managers.
+It is therefore crucial for investors to identify the handful of truly exceptional investment managers for potential inclusion in their investment strategy.

 We always count.
 We test, we test and we test again.
 We don’t trust, we verify and then we conduct extensive investment and operational due diligence and then only do we advise our clients to potentially invest.
-Our clients are the ambassadors of our proven investment manager selection approach which have empowered them to yield superior risk adjusted performance over the long term.
+Our clients are the ambassadors of our proven investment manager selection approach.
+Herewith two of our largest retirement fund’s testimonies to our approach.

 Download the PDF version of this snippet.